3devo/ChildbusBootloader/PROTOCOL.md

 flash.

-When the bytes sent are identical to the current content of the flash, the slave should prevent an erase-write cycle.
+When the bytes sent are identical to the current content of the flash, the child should prevent an erase-write cycle.
 This allows the master to send write commands on every startup, without danger of wearing out the flash contents.